 Fundamentals of Commercial Driving introduces students to the transportation industry, federal and state regulations, records and forms, industrial relations, and other non-driving activities.
 This course provides an emphasis on safety that will continue throughout the program.
-Pre-requisites: None

 CTDL 1020 - Combination Vehicle Basic Operation and Range Work